Blinder-Oaxaca Decomposition in R

 Note, however, that in certain cases, the reference group can influence the share of the gap explained.
 Picking one reference group instead of another can explain more or explain less of the gap.

-Imagine that the rich kids have higher coefficients (\(\beta_{A}\)) than the poor kids, such as 5.
+Imagine that the rich kids have higher coefficients (

 What does this mean?
 It means that even with the same characteristics, the rich give benefit more from the same resources.
 They have greater “returns” on the resources than poor kids.
 This could happen for many reasons.
 This could be due to unobserved factors.
 For instance, stress is not accounted for and plays a role in the quality of sleep.
 For the same amount of sleep time, the effect of sleep is less beneficial for poorer kids.
 The differences in the coefficients, or the size of the effects, are the “unexplained” part of the gap.